The Mining Act of 1971.

 (2) Provisions for safety to persons and to adjoining property must be provided in all excavations in rock.

 (3) At open pit mining operations, all overburden and spoil shall be left in a configuration which is in accordance with accepted conservation practices and which is suitable for the proposed subsequent use of the land.

 (4) In no event shall any provision of this section be construed to allow small pools of water that are, or are likely to become, noxious, odious, or foul to collect or remain on the mined area.
 Suitable drainage ditches or conduits shall be constructed or installed to avoid such conditions.
 Lakes, ponds, and marsh lands shall be considered adequately reclaimed lands when approved by the Department.

-(5) The type of vegetative cover and methods of its establishment shall be specified, and in every case shall conform to accepted and recommended agronomic and reforestation restoration practices as established by the North Carolina Agricultural Experiment Station and Department of Environment and Natural Resources.
+(5) The type of vegetative cover and methods of its establishment shall be specified, and in every case shall conform to accepted and recommended agronomic and reforestation restoration practices as established by the North Carolina Agricultural Experiment Station and Department of Environmental Quality.
 Advice and technical assistance may be obtained through the State soil and water conservation districts.

 § 74-54.
 Bonds.